5 Things to Do Before Taking the GMAT™ Online Exam

 2. Think ahead about preparing your environment

-You don’t want any surprises or added anxiety on test day, so give some thought beforehand to where you’ll take the exam and understand fully what you need to do to ensure the space is in accordance with test policy.
-Wherever you test, you should be in a walled room with a closed door.
-Keep in mind that if your workspace does not pass the room scan as a part of check-in (more on check-in below), you will not be permitted to take the exam—so don’t overlook this part of your prep!
+You don’t want any surprises or added anxiety on test day, so give some thought beforehand to where you’ll take the exam and understand fully what you need to do to ensure the space is in accordance with the test policy.
+Remember that you should be in a walled room with a closed door and keep in mind that if your workspace does not pass the room scan as a part of check-in (more on check-in below), you will not be permitted to take the exam—so don’t overlook this part of your prep!

 On test day, your work surface will need to be clean and you can’t be within arm’s reach of any books, notepads, sticky notes, papers, pens, pencils, and other writing instruments or objects.
-Items on the wall with writing on them, such as whiteboards, will be inspected as a part of the room scan.
+Items on the wall with writing on them will be inspected as a part of the room scan.

-The GMAT Online exam can be taken on both Windows and Mac personal computers and laptops.
-Before test day, be sure to do a system test to ensure you are able to take the exam on your preferred computer.
-The day before your appointment, Pearson will send you an email with a link to download the necessary software to allow the proctor to observe your computer remotely.
+The GMAT Online exam can be taken on both Windows and Mac personal computers, and on laptops.
+Before test day, be sure to do a system test to confirm that you are able to take the exam on your preferred computer.

-A stable internet connection is needed for the exam.
-If your Wi-Fi connection is spotty at all, consider connecting to the internet via a hard line ethernet cable.
+You will also need a stable Internet connection for the exam.
+If your Wi-Fi connection is spotty at all, consider connecting to the Internet via a hard-wired ethernet cable.
 Keep in mind that during the exam you can only use one monitor.
-If you’re using a laptop, make sure you’re plugged in before starting.
-If you’re using a wireless keyboard or mouse, consider putting in fresh batteries.
+If you’re using a laptop, make sure it’s plugged in before your start the exam, and if you’re using a wireless keyboard or mouse, consider putting in fresh batteries.

 Take a moment to consider how you’ll achieve this in your home during your test.
-Are there family members or roommates you should let know before hand?
-Is there a time when you can schedule your exam for that may be quieter in your home (for example, when your spouse is working or when your children are asleep)?
-Take this into account when setting your appointment (read more in the last section below!).
+Are there family members or roommates you should let know beforehand?
+Is there a time when you can schedule your exam that may be quieter in your home?
+For example, when your spouse is working or when your children are asleep?
+Take this into account when setting your appointment (read more in the last section below).